Parallels/prl-devops-service/README.md

 ### Configuration

-The service can be configured using either command line flags, environment variables or a config file.
-The order of precedence is the following, command line flag, environment variable, config file.
+The service can be configured using either command-line flags, environment variables or a config file.
+The order of precedence is the following, command-line flag, environment variable, config file.

 To use the configuration file just create a yaml file with the environment